rpaulos/condo-price-prediction/README.md

 <!-- Techstack Summary -->
 <p align="justify" style="font-size: 16px; line-height: 1.6;">
-  This section outlines the core technologies and tools that power <strong>PinPoint</strong>.
-It covers the end-to-end stack, from the agentic AI frameworks responsible for orchestrating autonomous analyses, to the data processing workflows, geospatial libraries, external API integrations, and frontend design tools.
-Each component plays an essential role in ensuring accurate site evaluations, efficient data handling, and a seamless user experience for branch planners and decision-makers.
+  This section outlines the core technologies and tools that power <strong>OccuPie</strong>.
+It covers the end-to-end stack, from the backend responsible for orchestrating the machine learning models, to the data processing workflows, external API integrations, and frontend design tools.
+Each component plays an essential role in ensuring accurate predictions and evaluations, efficient data handling, and a seamless user experience for those who own or planning to own condos in Quezon City.
 </p>

 <div align="center" style="width: 100%;">